pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/react-beautiful-dnd/README.md

 export default ProjectDetails;
 ```

 Now save the file.
 We can see the tasks as being rendered as lists.
-You can add some dummy data in `initialData.ts` and refresh the page to see them populating correctly in the coloumns.
+You can add some dummy data in `initialData.ts` and refresh the page to see them populating correctly in the columns.

 See you in the next lesson.